 A - It is also important to note what the Final Polish is NOT.

 It's not an edit since it should not substantively alter the piece.
-Nor is it technically a proofread in the formal, publishing industry understanding of that term (comparing the proofs, or printed versions of the manuscript with the last edited version to make sure no errors have been introduced during formatting or printing).
+Nor is it technically a proofread in the formal, publishing-industry understanding of that term (comparing the proofs, or printed versions of the manuscript with the last edited version to make sure no errors have been introduced during formatting or printing).
 Many in self-publishing, however, do refer to the final read-through after the edit as a "proofread."

 It's not an edit since it should not substantively alter the piece.
-Nor is it technically a proofread in the formal, publishing industry understanding of that term (comparing the proofs, or printed versions of the manuscript with the last edited version to make sure no errors have been introduced during formatting or printing).
+Nor is it technically a proofread in the formal, publishing-industry understanding of that term (comparing the proofs, or printed versions of the manuscript with the last edited version to make sure no errors have been introduced during formatting or printing).
 Many in self-publishing, however, do refer to the final read-through after the edit as a "proofread."

 Q - Why is this service important?